Abdullah Abdul-Hadi: Youth

 Abdullah started his career with the Oman national under-23 football team in 2010 when Oman participated in the 2010 Asian Games.
-He scored only one goal in the tournament in a 3-0 win over Maldives in the Group Stage.
-Oman lost 1-0 to Iran in the quarter-finals.
+He scored only one goal in the tournament in a 3–0 win over Maldives in the group stage.
+Oman lost 1–0 to Iran in the quarter-finals.

 In 2012, he helped his team to qualify for the first edition of the AFC U-22 Championship, the 2013 AFC U-22 Championship as the best third-placed team although later Oman earned an automatic qualification to the tournament as the host nation.
-In the 2013 AFC U-22 Championship qualification he scored two goals, one in a 3-2 win over Lebanon and another in a 3-1 win over Turkmenistan.
+In the 2013 AFC U-22 Championship qualification he scored two goals, one in a 3–2 win over Lebanon and another in a 3–1 win over Turkmenistan.
 In the final tournament, Abdullah played in three matches but failed to score a single goal.
-In the tournament, Oman won three points in a 4-0 win over Myanmar.
+In the tournament, Oman won three points in a 4–0 win over Myanmar.
 Oman failed to qualify for the quarter-finals.

 Senior

 Abdullah was selected for the national team for the first time in 2012.
 He made his first appearance for Oman on 8 December 2012 against Lebanon in the 2012 WAFF Championship.
-He has made appearances in the 2012 WAFF Championship, the 2014 FIFA World Cup qualification, the 2013 Gulf Cup of Nations and the 2014 WAFF Championship.
+He has made appearances in the 2012 WAFF Championship, the 2014 FIFA World Cup qualification, the 21st Arabian Gulf Cup and the 2014 WAFF Championship.